-The moment she’d seen her mother’s face, she had expected a shriek of horror to explode from her lips at the sight of her hemomantic daughter.
+The moment she’d seen her mother’s face, she’d expected a shriek of horror to explode from her lips at the sight of her hemomantic daughter.
 But her mother’s addiction to the opiate of religion washed away the reason that should have set the secret free.
 Instead, her mother fell to her knees in praise of God, baying that only divine intervention could have allowed Coral to survive such a trial.
 She was rushed to the emergency room.
 Three broken ribs, a cracked shoulder, and a miraculously manageable level of blood loss.
 The prognosis was that she would rapidly recover despite her condition.
 Her mother’s zealous proclamation of the miracle still rang in her ears.

 She breathed a sigh and leaned back into the bleachers.
 Her gaze flitted and fluttered between scampering students clad in tight-fitting gym clothes making hypnotic circuits around the field.
 What a waste of a period, she thought.
 At least let me start on my freaking homework.

 As that discontent ripple slipped through her mind, one of the moving specks of white faltered and fell across the field.
 Coral’s attention immediately snapped to it, and she squinted through the afternoon light to decode what she was seeing.
 One of the other students seemed to buzz around the one who had fallen.
 A harsh bleat of a whistle cut the air.
-With a shaking that resembled the derisive trembling of laughter, the second student departed, leaving the fallen student to pick herself up.
+With a derisive trembling of laughter, the second student departed, leaving the fallen student to pick herself up.
 A stream of black hair dangled to the grass, fallen autumnal leaves clinging like dead pixels on a digital screen.
 Tamara.

 Coral held her breath.
 It hurt to watch the girl floundering on the ground like a fish dredged up and then discarded.
 It was the first time she’d even realized Tamara was in the same PE class as her, and that was an oddly appropriate phenomenon; society’s true visage grimaced at her through the expanding cracks in her illusion.
 Everything had seemed so nice before she’d first noticed the bullying, but now she saw it absolutely everywhere she looked.
 She saw the effects of it.
-She’d seen other students step aside and let Chris and his goons Paul and Mike cut to the front of the lunch line in fear of being the next accused hemomancer.
+She’d seen other students step aside and let Chris and his goons Paul and Mike cut to the front of the lunch line out of fear of being the next accused hemomancer.
 She’d seen half a dozen students surrender pocket change with no more than a look.
 Although she’d had no interaction with those bullies, they had become constant shadows lording over Coral, challenging her to keep her guard up at all times.

 Coral watched as the PE teacher jogged across the field to where the unidentified bully had fled to.
 Another series of harsh chirps from the whistle cried out, but they would change nothing.
 A stern warning of sportsmanship was incoming, but ultimately no punishment would be enacted.
 It had become a fact of life at public school, a sad-but-true reality.
 Zero tolerance, she thought again.
 What a joke.